Types of Computer Programming Languages

 Types of High-level Languages

 The high-level programming languages can be further broken down into the following categories:

 Procedural languages are also known as third generation languages (3GLs).
 In a procedural language, a program is designed using procedures.

-A procedure is a sequence of instructions having a unique name.
-The instructions of the procedure are executed with the reference of its name.
+A procedure is a sequence of instructions with a unique name.
+The instructions of the procedure are executed with reference to its name.

 In procedural programming languages, the program instructions are written in a sequence or in a specific order in which they must be executed to solve a specific problem.
 It means that the order of program instructions is very important.

 - FORTRAN: It stands for "formula translation."
 It was developed in 1957 for IBM computers.
 It was the first high-level programming language used to introduce the concept of modular programming.
 It has been revised many times.
 Its commonly used version is FORTRAN 77.

 - COBOL: It stands for "common business-oriented language."
 It was developed in 1959.
 This high-level language was specially developed